You can find the agendas and the recording for the Global Roundtable below

 This keynote will outline the priorities of the COP30 Presidency and expectations for private finance, focusing on the role of banks, capital markets, and insurers in accelerating climate mitigation and adaptation.

-This session examines how the financial and insurance sectors are moving from climate commitments to bankable, scalable, and risk-adjusted solutions.
+Examine how the financial and insurance sectors are advancing from global climate commitments to the structuring of bankable, scalable and risk-adjusted solutions.

 This panel will explore how finance and insurance can support resilient, low-emissions agribusiness systems in Brazil and globally by helping producers, companies, and supply chains adapt, invest, and scale sustainably in response to growing climate and transition risks.